Healthy Homes Assessment Haumoana

 Insulation Haumoana

-Insulation for underfloor and ceilings is mandatory in all rental homes as of July 1st, 2019.
-Property managers and landlords have to make sure the insulation meets current standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory on all rental houses from 1 July 2019.
+Property managers and landlords have to make sure that the insulation meets the new quality.
+In certain situations, the an existing insulation on the ceiling or in the subfloor space may need to be topped up or replaced.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The more high the R-value, better the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3